 Various herbal formulas are used in TCM to treat the different symptoms of the flu.
 Respiratory issues are treated with herbs such as Jiu ma huang (aka Chinese ephedra).
 Other treatments for the respiratory conditions associated with colds and flu used in China include an oral liquid called Shuanghuanglian, which is a formula made up of baikal skullcap root, honeysuckle, and forsythia.
 For the digestive distress that is also often associated with flu, TCM suggests herbs in the family of Ge gen (radix puerariae) and ageratum.

-The fever that is common to viral infections such as colds and the flu, is believed in TCM to be caused by a Heat pathogen.
-Heat pathogens are traditionally and effectively treated in TCM with herbs such as Huang Lian (Coptis chinensis), which has specifically shown promise against influenza viruses in clinical trials.
+The fever that is common to viral infections such as colds and the flu, is believed in Chinese medicine to be caused by a Heat pathogen.
+Heat pathogens are traditionally and effectively treated in Chinese medicine with herbs such as Huang Lian (Coptis chinensis), which has specifically shown promise against influenza viruses in clinical trials.

 It is interesting to note that viruses, such as those that cause colds and the flu, mutate rapidly.
 Western medicine traditionally develops ant-viral medications with a single active ingredient.
-TCM herbal medications use many ingredients, with individual practitioners often developing their own unique formulations.
-It is therefore much easier for mutated viruses to become resistant to traditional pharmaceuticals, then to the herbal elixirs of TCM.
+Chinese herbal medications use many ingredients, with individual practitioners often developing their own unique formulations.
+It is therefore much easier for mutated viruses to become resistant to traditional pharmaceuticals, then to the herbal elixirs of Chinese medicine.